Erasmus+ or SEMP Exchange

 - Cambridge CPE / Cambridge CAE: Minimum grade C.

-Students who are enrolled in a fully English taught bachelor or master programme at their home university, must upload a statement from a university administrator stating the programme is fully taught in English.
+- Students holding an EU nationality who are enrolled in a fully English taught bachelor or master programme at their home university, can upload a statement from their home university's exchange officer or other official stating their study programme is fully taught in English.

 NOTE: Exchange students who wish to participate in Dutch taught courses must have obtained the Dutch NT2 (programme II, B2).